pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Python itself objects if you explicitly try to say 't.left.angle = 90'.
 It will sayAttributeError: 'method' object has no ...
-So we round off what you're saying to become 'left_angle = 90' and we tell our 't.left' to watch for you to say that
+So we round off the 'lt.a = 90' that you say to become 'left_angle = 90'
+and we tell our 't.left' to watch for you having said that

 Presently, to see all that we abbreviate for you, you can try